-Figure 5-41 shows a time series of annual mean concentrations of nickel (Ni) in PM10, as measured by urban sites in the UK Metals Network.
-As with the other metals, information on non-size selective measurements from the older Multi-Element Network can be found in previous reports in this series.
+Figure 5-41 shows a time series of median annual mean concentrations of nickel (Ni) in $PM{10}$ , as measured by all sites in the UK Heavy Metals Network.
+As with the other metals, information on non-size selective measurements from the older Multi-Element Network can be found in earlier reports in this series.